AlveenaKhan784784/cricket-score-prediction/README.md

 ## Dataset

-The dataset used in this project is included in the `data/` folder as `match_data.csv`.
+The dataset used in this project is included as `t20_wc.csv`.
 It contains match features such as batting_team, bowling_team, current_score, balls_left, wickets_left, crr, last_five, and runs_y.

 Alternatively, you can download the dataset from [link if available].